 We have many tools within the Positive Psychology Toolkit© that uncover how the brain approaches everyday problems along with worksheets that can help clients reflect on their thinking while gaining clarity over key decisions.

 Why not try out a few of the following?

-- Non-judgmental Reflection is about stopping habitual, negative self-judgment and can move an individual toward self-acceptance, freeing them to adopt a more balanced way of thinking.
+- Neutralizing Judgmental Thoughts is about stopping habitual, negative self-judgment and can move an individual toward self-acceptance, freeing them to adopt a more balanced way of thinking.

 - 17 Positive CBT Exercises – If you’re looking for more science-based ways to help others through CBT, this collection contains 17 validated positive CBT tools for practitioners.
 Use them to help others overcome unhelpful thoughts and feelings and develop more positive behaviors.

 Understanding consciousness is possibly the most complicated problem humans have yet faced.
 It’s a bigger challenge than can be tackled by one person alone or even a single team of researchers.
 Rather, like the approach to mapping the human genome, it will require an army of scientists from a collection of disciplines working at the limits of their knowledge.